Epsom and Leatherhead Railway: The Croydon and Epsom Railway

 The London and Croydon Railway had started operation in 1839, and used the atmospheric system of traction.
-On 29 July 1844 an affiliated company, the Croydon and Epsom Railway, was authorised by Act of Parliament.
+On 29 July 1844 an affiliated company, the Croydon and Epsom Railway, was authorised by the Croydon and Epsom Railway Act 1844 (7 & 8 Vict. c. xcii).
 It too would use the atmospheric system.
 In fact at one stage a direct London and Portsmouth Railway using that system throughout was proposed, using the Epsom extension as part of its route.

-The London and Croydon Railway amalgamated with the London and Brighton Railway and the Croydon and Epsom Railway, as well as certain others, resulting in the formation of the London, Brighton and South Coast Railway, by Act of 27 July 1846.
+The London and Croydon Railway amalgamated with the London and Brighton Railway and the Croydon and Epsom Railway, as well as certain others, resulting in the formation of the London, Brighton and South Coast Railway, by the London and Brighton Railway Act 1846 (9 & 10 Vict. c. cclxxxii) of 27 July 1846.
 The London and Croydon Railway had been experiencing a series of practical difficulties with the operation on the atmospheric system, and at the end of 1846 the new LBSCR decided to abandon the system, and use steam engines on the Croydon and Epsom line.
 The line opened to Epsom on 10 May 1847, worked by steam locomotives.
 The Epsom station was some way east of the present-day station, on the north side of Upper High Street.